bakasheddy/RetainMe-Predicting-Customer-Retention/README.md

 - the most dorminant people in the bank are of the age range 19 - 39
 - the age groups who churn the most are of the age range 40 - 59
 - the most active and inactive age group is young adults, i.e 19 - 39
-- most workers earn low salaries and have balance
+- most customers earn low salaries and have balance
 - most people who churn have low balance and earn low salary
 - the most important feature to determine churn is age